 If a student receives education benefits from VA and receives TA benefits from the military, duplication of benefits may be an issue.
 The issue might involve VA regulations, DoD regulations, military branch specific regulations or all three since VA, DoD, and the military branches all have regulations about receiving VA benefits and TA at the same time.

-Active duty, National Guard, and Reserve service members may receive Chapter 33 benefits for the same courses for which they receive TA from the military.
-Depending on their mobilization time, National Guard and Reserve service members may have varying percentages of Chapter 33 benefits ranging from 40 to 100%.
-Schools must deduct TA benefits from the net tuition and fees submitted to VA, and Chapter 33 is used to pay toward the remaining out-of-pocket costs.
+Active duty, National Guard, and Reserve service members may receive GI Bill benefits for the same courses for which they receive Federal TA from the military.
+Schools must deduct TA benefits from the net tuition and fees submitted to VA, and GI Bill is used to pay toward the remaining out-of-pocket costs.

 Chapter 1606 and 1607 Recipients